oldweather/20CRv3-diagnostics/docs/instructions.rst

 .. code-block:: sh

    python setup.py install --user

+Each diagnostic contains code to download the reanalysis data required.
+For 20CR2c and CERA-20C data this process is straighforward, but for the preliminary 20CRv3 data it is more complicated.
+Please read carefully the :doc:`instructions on access to 20CRv3 data <extract_data/extract_data>` and the `instructions on using the IRData module with 20CRv3 <http://brohan.org/IRData/subdata/data_20CR.html#pre-release-version-3>`_.

 If you reuse this, please let me know, by `raising an issue <https://github.com/oldweather/20CRv3-diagnostics/issues/new>`_.
 You are not obliged to do this, but it would help.